 Open is the opposite of closed.
 Open to new beliefs...not cynical, closed and narrow-thinking.
 Universal truth...an expansion of individual truths.

 What is truth anyway?
 Is that with a capital T, Wise One?
 There is my truth.
 And your truth.
 And THE truth.
 Is this how it goes?
 How can anyone say that something is THE TRUTH?
-Isn't that thought form narcissistic?
+Politicians try.
+Religions try.
+Isn't their thought forms narcissistic?
+Political narcissism?
+Religious narcissism?
+My way is the way.
 Countries have their truths.
 Families believe their ways of being are a true path.
 Science.
 Religion.
 Theology.
 Cosmology.
 Archeology.
 Biology.
 Psychology.
 Physics.
 Metaphysics.
 Journalism.
 Mysticism.
 Shamanism.
 Truths are everywhere.
 Could it be that Opening to Universal Truths means we have to be alert...and possess beginner's mind...well-read...educated...curious...interested in the pursuit of TRUTH.
 A student of life.
 Am I?
 Are you?

 What do we think of when we hear the word truth?
 For Americans, someone in an argument eventually points to our founding documents to justify or deny some position.
 Can we rest on truths therein?
 Our Bill of Rights proposes that there are certain unalienable rights which we hold self-evident.
 The right to life, liberty and the pursuit of happiness.
 Self-evident?
 The definition of our rights is constantly in flux...and under the scrutiny of The Supreme Court.
 Depending on the political demographics of the court, about one-half of the country will be at odds with rulings.
 Our Constitution often feels for some of us as if the Law of the Land and truths self-evident are anything but.

 World religions?
 Are there Universal Truths here?
 How different would the quality of life on our planet feel if we studied each other's sacred beliefs and chose several tenants of faith that are truths we can all agree upon?
+Universally.
 And then we allowed those truths we disagree with to just be?
+Neither challenged nor respected but respected as an unalienable right of the individual to choose their path in life.

 What about the Ten Commandments?
 Are they Truth?
 The Christian Founding Faith of our American Fathers (yep...no Founding Mothers...already there is something wrong with this picture) supposed that there are two great commandments on which hang all the law and the prophets: Love the Lord your God with all your heart and mind and soul, and love your neighbor as you love yourself.
 Can we all agree on that?
 The Lord your God?
 Not everyone believes in a singular deity.
 Or in deities at all.
 For some people it's Dark Matter, and the scientific evidence that something indefinable binds the Universe together.